blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 			- Everything humans perceive is a composite particle
 			-

-- 5. Mimamsa / Purva Mimamsa
+- 5. Meemaamsa / Purva Meemaamsa
+	- **Brief**
 		- By Prabhakara and Bhatta
-	- It focuses on the early parts of the Vedas
+		- It focuses on the early parts of the Vedas, that deals with rituals
 	- **Foundational Texts**
-		- Purva Mimamsa Sutra by Jaimini (200 BC)
+		- Purva Meemaamsa Sutra by Jaimini (200 BC)
-		- Purva Mimamsa Sutra Bhashya by Shabara
+		- Purva Meemaamsa Sutra Bhashya by Shabara
 	- **Metaphysics**
 		-
 	- **Types of Epistemology**
-		- Prabhakara Mimamsa
+		- Prabhakara Meemaamsa
 			- Knowledge is possible through five **Pramanas** (Means):
 				- **Pratyaksha** (Direct Perception)
 				- **Anumaana** (Logical Inference)
 				- **Shabda** (Verbal Testimony)
 				- **Upamaana** (Comparison and Analogy)
 				- **Arthaapatti** (Postulation)
-		- Bhatta Mimamsa
+		- Bhatta Meemaamsa
 			- Knowledge is possible through six **Pramanas** (Means):
 				- **Pratyaksha** (Direct Perception)
 				- **Anumaana** (Logical Inference)
 				- **Shabda** (Verbal Testimony)
 				- **Upamaana** (Comparison and Analogy)
 				- **Arthaapatti** (Postulation)
-				- **Anupalabdhi** / **Abhava** (Non-Existence)
+				- **Anupalabdhi** / **Abhaava** (Non-Existence)
-	-
-- 6. Vedanta / Uttara Mimamsa
+- 6. Vedaanta / Uttara Meemaamsa
+	- **Brief**
-	- It focuses on the later parts of the Vedas
+		- It focuses on the later parts of the Vedas, or the Upanishads, that deal with philosophy
 		- It is like the opposite of Sankhya school of thought
 			- It sees the world as a manifestation of Brahman
 	- **Foundational Texts**
 		- Brahma Sutras by Vyasa Maharshi
 	- **Brief**
 		- **Koshas** (Sheaths)
 			- Atman is covered up by
-			- There are five sheaths, called **Panch Koshas** that are divided into three **Shariras** (Bodies)
+			- There are five sheaths, called **Pancha Koshas** that are divided into three **Shareeras** (Bodies)
 			- The bodies and sheaths organized from gross to fine are:
 				- **Sthula Sharira** (Gross Body):
 					- **Annamaya Kosha** (Food-rich Sheath)